 Depending on how your copy of Apache has been set up you may already see an entry for a virtual host, for the main site for the domain.
 Mine looked like this...

 In these examples, the VirtualHost IP number is the same for the main (www.joabj.com) site.
-The ServerName entry indicated the name of the fully qualified Web address of the subdomain ("fishing.joabj.com") and the DocumentRoot indicated where the root directory for this subdomain exists in the server's own file system ("/var/www/fishing").
+The ServerName entry indicated the name of the fully qualified Web address of the subdomain ("technique.joabj.com") and the DocumentRoot indicated where the root directory for this subdomain exists in the server's own file system ("/var/www/technique").

 In effect, you could could build an entire site for the subdomain, based in the root document folder.
 Note you need an index.html in the subdomain's root directory for Apache to display some content when subdomain.domain.com is called.

 And, as always, don't forget to restart your Apache server after making any configurations.
 In Ubuntu land, it is done thusly at the command line:

 service apache2 restartOr, if your not into that service stuff: